mbdavid/LiteDB.WebAssembly/README.md

-# LiteDB for Blazor
+# LiteDB for Blazor - WebAssembly

-This repository contains some cool tests about LiteDB and ASP.NET Blazor.
+This repository contains some cool tests about LiteDB and ASP.NET Blazor in client side (WebAssembly).
 This is not a final product! (yet :smile:)

 # How will works